-First of all, disabuse yourself of any notion you may have that grass is simply grass, and that’s all there is to it.
+First of all, let's shoot down the idea that grass is simply grass, and that’s all there is to it.
 In fact, there’s a lot more to it than that.

-People grow many different types of grasses in their lawns, and these grasses have different growing requirements.
+People grow many different types of grasses in their lawns, and these grasses have different growing needs.
 Many factors go into the selection of a type of grass for a particular lawn.

 Common cool-season grasses include:

-- St. Augustinegrass
+- St. Augustine grass

-The following are examples of other factors that go into your selection of grass type, in addition to local climate (these examples pertain to lawns in the Northern zone and in the transition zone):
+The following are examples of other factors that go into your selection of grass type, in addition to local climate (these examples pertain to lawns in the northern zone and in the transition zone):